Complete RMD & Retirement Distribution Planning Guide

 Stage 2 — Active RMD years (73+)

 - Qualified Charitable Distributions (QCDs).
-From age 70½, donate up to $105K/yr directly from IRA to a qualified charity.
-The distribution counts toward the RMD but is excluded from your income.
-Effective strategy for retirees who would donate anyway — skips ordinary income tax plus keeps your income under IRMAA thresholds.
+From age 70½, donate up to $111,000/yr in 2026 directly from IRA to a qualified 501(c)(3) charity.6 The distribution counts toward the RMD but is excluded from your income — reducing AGI and keeping you under IRMAA tiers.
+Separate $55,000 one-time QCD permitted to a split-interest vehicle (CRT, CGA) under SECURE 2.0.

 - RMD aggregation rules.
 Multiple IRAs: total RMD calculated, can be taken from any one or combination.
 401(k)s: must be taken from each account separately.
 Different rules matter.